rns/kollos-luif-doc/manual.md

 ### Structural and Lexical Grammars

 A grammar can be either structural or lexical.
-A grammar is lexical if

-* One of its rules contains the `lexeme` adverb.
+A grammar is lexical if one of its rules contains the `lexeme` adverb.
-* Its start rule contains the `lexical` adverb.

-A grammar is structural if
+A grammar is structural if it has a start rule.

-* Its start rule contains the `structural` adverb.
-* Its start rule contains the `lexer` adverb.
-(The value of the `lexer` adverb must tbe the name of a lexical grammar.)

 By default, the LUIF start with two grammar in its grammar set:
 `g1` and `l0`.
 By default, `g1` is a structural grammar.
 By default, `l0` is a lexical grammar, and is the lexer for `g1`.
+A structural grammar may specify its lexer by using the `lexer` adverb in its start rule.

 A grammar is always structural or lexical, but never both.
 It is a fatal error if, according to the stipulations above,